oracle/oracle-database-operator/docs/sidb/README.md

 sidb-sample-truecache-blob   1      33s
 ```

-For the primary database transport mode:

-- Without TCPS:
+Transport mode on the primary:

-  Leave `spec.security.tcps` unset and use the standard database listener.
+- **Without TCPS:** leave `spec.security.tcps` unset and use the standard listener port.
-- With TCPS:
-  Create a Kubernetes TLS secret using your standard certificate process, then add `spec.security.tcps.enabled: true` and `spec.security.tcps.tlsSecret` to the primary SIDB manifest.
-If the primary is exposed outside the cluster, make sure the certificate SANs match the hostname clients or the remote True Cache cluster will use.
-If you want the cert-manager helper flow, refer to [`tcps-cert-manager/README.md`](./tcps-cert-manager/README.md).
+- **With TCPS:** create the TLS secret first, then set `spec.security.tcps.enabled: true` and `spec.security.tcps.tlsSecret`.
+Certificate SANs must match the hostname clients or the remote True Cache cluster use.
+Cert-manager helper: [`tcps-cert-manager/README.md`](./tcps-cert-manager/README.md).
+See also [Enabling TCPS Connections](#enabling-tcps-connections).

 ##### Primary not in Kubernetes (manual DBCA blob)